MileHacker Logo

 York Yorkshire, UK Travel Guide

 York Minster is a magnificent Gothic cathedral, the largest in The north of Europe, from the 7th century.
-Its colored glass windows, including the Great East Window, are popular.
+Its stained glass windows, including the Great East Window, are popular.
 It is the seat of the Archbishop of York.

 Landmark Details